Designing for Sustainability: Create More People- and Planet-Friendly Digital Products

 Throughout its eight chapters, Designing for Sustainability offers techniques for creating more user-friendly and efficient digital solutions that are powered by renewable energy.
-Each section outlines a set of practices to try on your own projects and ends with a specific list of action items you can take to bring sustainable design to your own work.
+Each chapter outlines a set of practices to try on your own projects and ends with a specific list of action items you can take to bring sustainable design to your own work.

 Designing for Sustainability: A Guide to Building Greener Digital Products and Services is available through most major booksellers.